 FintoAI is an application specializing in keywords.
 It suggests words based on YSO thesaurus in Finnish, Swedish or English.
 FintoAI is given a text as input, e.g. a summary describing the topic.

-When searching for information, it is advisable to first distinguish between applications that do not search for information themselves but base their entire response on a generative language model, i.e., simply on the probabilities of word occurrences.
+When searching for information, it is advisable to first distinguish between applications that do not search for information themselves but base their entire response on a pre-trained large language model.
 An example of this is the basic version of ChatGPT, first published in 2022, which is neither a database nor a search engine.

 Many other applications utilizing language models perform the task using genuine sources: